jennttraan/jennttraan/README.md

-Data Science Portfolio by Jenny Tran
+Data Science Portfolio by Jenny Tran<br>
 Aspiring Data Analyst and Beverage Ethusiast <br>
 Find me on <a href=”www.linkedin.com/in/jennttraan”>linkedin</a>